 There are a number of issues that impact upon private health insurance costs, and these include:

 - higher costs of treatment and services;

 - an increase in the chronic and complex conditions of members.

 In recognition of the importance of taking the pressure off the public health system, the Government will continue to support affordable health insurance via its private health insurance rebate, currently worth around $6 billion per year.
-On 20 February 2017, the Government also reduced the costs of prostheses by $86 million in the first year and $500 million over six years to help take pressure off private health insurance premium increases.
+On 20 February 2017, the Government also reduced the costs of prostheses by an estimated $86 million in the first year and close to $500 million over six years from 2017-18 to 2022-23 to help take pressure off private health insurance premium increases.

 website.
 In addition, consumers are able to view detailed pricing of all the private health insurance policies available in Australia.

 The Government is aware that many consumers are concerned by the complexity and value of their private health insurance.
 In response, on 8 September 2016, the Private Health Ministerial Advisory Committee